KLORNO/langmodel-flow/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/KLORNO/langmodel-flow)](https://pkg.go.dev/github.com/KLORNO/langmodel-flow)
 [![License](https://img.shields.io/github/license/KLORNO/langmodel-flow)](/LICENSE)

 > **NOTICE**: This is still a work-in-progress.
-The interfaces provided by this project
+The interfaces provided by this project are still subject to change.

+LangModel-Flow is a Go-based framework for building applications drawing on the stren